Hey, Snickerdoodle!

 • The dark chocolate.
 The bitterness of the dark chocolate chips is balanced so nicely with all the other flavors in these cookies.
 Even folks who don't usually appreciate dark chocolate, will love it in these cookies!

-Oatmeal cookie getting dunked into a glass of milk.
+A oatmeal chocolate chip cookie getting dunked in a glass of milk.

 Ingredients Needed